What's Next, Jim?

 In my youth and during my years in Nashville, I was driven by an unquenchable thirst for destination.
 I failed to enjoy the journey back then, and to be honest, throughout midlife and beyond, I did the same thing to a lesser degree up until the cancer diagnosis.

-First, obviously, was my illness.
+Yes, 2017 presented some bumps in my journey.
+The first, obviously, was my illness.
 With a drop in energy, I had to work in short bursts and took lots of naps.

 Second, I had major equipment failures in the studio including critical mixing and monitoring units.
 But, I kept saying, “Grasshopper, life is about the journey not the destination.”